-The document "Comprehensive Programme for Environmental and Sustainable Urban Development in Stockholm Royal Seaport" is the platform for this study.
-The following quotation from this document describes the need for a consolidation centre and specifies a target related to construction logistics.
+The document "Comprehensive programme for environmental and sustainable urban development in Stockholm Royal Seaport" is the platform for this study.
+The following quotation from this document describes the need for a consolidation centre and specifies that such a centre is to be established.